Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/README.md

 - Instance type: r7i.xlarge
 - Network settings: allow SSH, HTTP, and HTTPS

+### associate elastic IP address

+on left: Network & Security: Elastic IPs

+Point DNS to public IPv4 address.
+At later step, we will add this URL, eg `relay.mySite.com`, to `hasenpfeffr.conf`

 ## download hasenpfeffr

 This has a few files we will need during the following steps.